flyingmachine/brave-clojure-web/content/6-do-things.md

 In Lisp, there are a handful of **special forms** which do not follow the default evaluation rules. `if` is a special form, as are `def` and `defn`.
-We'll talk about special forms a bit more when we discuss macros.
+We'll talk about special forms a bit in the next chapter.
 For now, you can feel special every time you use `if`.

 ### let